-There is an Australian model Investment Promotion and

-Protection Agreement (IPPA) text.
-It provides a clear set of obligations relating to the promotion and protection of investments and takes full account of each party's laws and investment policies.
-The model IPPA text can be seen, for example, in the Australia-Egypt IPPA, the Australia-Uruguay IPPA and the Australia-Lithuania IPPA.
+Australia has a model Investment Promotion and Protection Agreement (IPPA) text.
+The IPPA provides a clear set of obligations relating to the promotion and protection of investments and takes full account of each party's laws and investment policies.
+The model IPPA text was adopted, for example, in the Australia-Egypt IPPA, the Australia-Uruguay IPPA and the Australia-Lithuania IPPA.

 The Australian Government is conducting a review of its older BITs to align them with its modern treaties.
+The review commenced in July 2020 and is set to unfold over a four-year period.
+The Australian Government has received several submissions and continues to welcome submissions for the purposes of its review.
 The Government is considering a range of options in respect of each of its existing treaties including a full renegotiation, an amendment, the issue of unilateral or joint interpretative notes, and the replacement of the BIT with an FTA chapter.
 A new model BIT may also be considered.